 Debate over taxes on the wealthiest Americans is nothing new, but it’s as relevant a topic as ever.
 It was a major focus of the 2020 US presidential election campaign among democratic candidates, with discussion over the moral, fiscal and economic consequences of raising tax rates on high earners.
 President Joe Biden has made it known that he plans to increase top income tax rates, and a group of 83 super-rich individuals themselves called for higher taxes on the wealthy to pay for Covid-19 recovery.
-A recent poll shows that a majority of Americans support the notion of America’s wealthiest paying more taxes.
+A recent poll shows that a majority of Americans support the idea of America’s wealthiest paying more taxes.
 But just because the majority of Americans want to tax the rich more doesn’t necessarily mean it’s right.

 Here are three arguments for raising taxes on the rich, and three arguments against it.

 We should tax the rich more

 It makes economic sense

 Taxing the rich to pay for programs that help the poor and middle class (or on things like infrastructure or national defense, which benefit all Americans) makes common sense economically, especially during a pandemic.
 Very simply, money allocated to programs such as affordable healthcare, Pell grants, food stamps, and Earned Income Tax Credit – or given to working- and middle-class Americans through tax cuts – will be redistributed into the economy and stimulate growth.
 Tax hikes on the rich would have little impact on their spending, since most of this income would likely have gone into savings.

 It’s about fairness!

 The rich, by definition, have a lot of money.
 In fact, the top 1 percent in the US holds 15 times more wealth than the bottom 50 percent combined.
 Meanwhile, 34 million Americans live in poverty, with half a million homeless on any given night.